-It is an entirely different ball game but one definitely worth playing if you’re interested in traveling while earning (and keeping) the most money possible.
+It's an entirely different ball game but one definitely worth playing if you’re interested in traveling while earning (and keeping) the most money possible.

 The typical draw to travel nursing is the opportunity to experience various parts of the country in a work-life immersion.
-A lesser known, but arguably superior perk is a higher earning potential.
+A lesser known, but arguably superior, perk is a higher earning potential.

 The higher earning potential of travel nursing in relation to tax advantages can seem like a no-brainer.
 The tax implications and filing requirements are not.
 And you will likely find that the overly-accommodating and helpful recruiter has long forgotten your name when you need help understanding all the tax implications.
-That’s what a tax advisor or accountant is for, and definitely worth utilizing.
+That’s what a tax advisor or accountant is for and is definitely worth utilizing.

-*Trusted, Inc. and its affiliates do not provide professional tax, legal or accounting advice.
-This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
-You should consult your own tax, legal and accounting advisors before engaging in any transaction.
+*Trusted, Inc. and its affiliates do not provide professional tax, legal, or accounting advice.
+This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
+You should consult your own tax, legal, and accounting advisors before engaging in any transaction.*

-Understanding “Permanent Home” vs a “Tax Home”
+Understanding “Permanent Home” vs. “Tax Home”

 Home is where the heart is.
 But not according to the IRS.

-You must establish a tax home in order to qualify for the beneficial tax-free income of travel assignments.
+You must establish a travel nurse tax home in order to qualify for the beneficial tax-free income of travel assignments.
 Any expenses incurred from working away from your tax home have the opportunity to be reimbursed with non-taxable money.
 The caveat here is that you must be able to consider a tax home.
 So what is a tax home?